AbigailN10/CPE487/IntermediaryCodes/ReadMe.md

 ## Code 1
 Behavior: Our very first attempt.
 It successfully synthesizes and implements but the board does not behave correctly.
+- We took the code from lab 4 and basically rewrote the FSM.
+Issues:
 - Loops: "for i in 1 to stage loop" did not work because stage was a signal, not a constant.
 We changed it to "for i in 1 to 8 loop" and then added an exit statement.
 The professor says the loops may be messing with the board behavior so we abandoned the loop in future codes.
 - Delay: We wanted to add a delay between the states for the user to be able to read the numbers correctly, so we added 'wait for' statements.
 Apparently this is only for simulations, not synthesis.
 - Random number generator: Using math library and uniform function.
 We later found out it always generates the same number and only works for simulations, not synthesis.